 Results of the RFI

 While turnover is being tracked, keep in mind that there is pressure on CMS to focus on patient outcomes as a defining metric.
-This means that nursing home administrators have an opportunity to balance their use of PRN staffing against CMS requirements and patient outcomes.
-As the agency has stated, “in addition to analyses of the relationship between staffing and safe and quality care, CMS will also conduct descriptive analyses of staffing levels, examining trends in nursing home staffing from 2018-2021 and identifying specific factors that are related to staffing levels.”
+This means that nursing home administrators have an opportunity to balance their staffing strategy against CMS requirements and patient outcomes.

 Also, know that there is ample room between permanent staff and per-diem options.
 Look for ways to incorporate block booking, contract, and float pool approaches to staffing that will help you achieve the positive patient outcomes and consistency for your residents that CMS is interested in.

 Is Your Staffing Strategy Ready for New Nursing Home Regulations?